gainwell-ohio/spbm/docs/UPDL/CNS/movement_disorders.md

 - History of unacceptable/toxic side effects to medications not requiring prior approval

-**ADDITIONAL CRITERIA FOR THE TREATMENT OF TARDIVE DYSKINESIA:**
+## ADDITIONAL CRITERIA FOR THE TREATMENT OF TARDIVE DYSKINESIA

 - Prescribed by a Neurologist or Psychiatrist

 - Ingrezza is ONLY indicated for the treatment of Tardive Dyskinesia

-**ADDITIONAL CRITERIA FOR AUSTEDO FOR THE TREATMENT OF HUNTINGTON’S DISEASE:**
+## ADDITIONAL CRITERIA FOR AUSTEDO FOR THE TREATMENT OF HUNTINGTON’S DISEASE

 - The patient must have a failure to respond to maximally tolerated dose of tetrabenazine